ergoplatform/ergodocs/docs/dev/scs/sigma/lang-spec.md

         .build();
 ```

-The contract is given as the string literal which contains the block of `val`
-declarations followed by the logical expression.
-The expression defines the all
-possible conditions to spend the box.
-The contract can also contain _named
+The contract is given as the string literal which contains the block of `val` declarations followed by the logical expression.
+The expression defines the all possible conditions to spend the box.
+The contract can also contain _**named
-constants_ (which cannot be represented as literals in the source code).
+constants**_ (which cannot be represented as literals in the source code).

 In the example `freezeDeadline` and `pkOwner` are named constants.
-The concrete
-values of named constants should be given to the compiler (see `compileContract`
+The concrete values of named constants should be given to the compiler (see `compileContract` method)
-method)

-The following sections describe ErgoScript and its operations.
+**The following sections describe ErgoScript and its operations. **

 #### ErgoScript language features overview

-- syntax borrowed from Scala and Kotlin
+- Syntax borrowed from Scala and Kotlin
-- standard syntax and semantics for well known constructs (operations, code blocks, if branches etc.)
+- Standard syntax and semantics for well known constructs (operations, code blocks, if branches etc.)
-- high-order language with first-class lambdas which are used in collection operations
+- High-order language with first-class lambdas which are used in collection operations
-- call-by-value (eager evaluation)
+- Call-by-value (eager evaluation)
-- statically typed with local type inference
+- Statically typed with local type inference
-- blocks are expressions
+- Blocks are expressions
-- semicolon inference in blocks
+- Semicolon inference in blocks
-- type constructors: Pair, Coll, Option
+- Type constructors: Pair, Coll, Option

 #### Operations and constructs overview

 - Binary operations: `>, <, >=, <=, +, -, &&, ||, ==, !=, |, &, *, /, %, ^, ++`
-- predefined primitives: `blake2b256`, `byteArrayToBigInt`, `proveDlog` etc.
+- Predefined primitives: `blake2b256`, `byteArrayToBigInt`, `proveDlog` etc.
-- val declarations: `val h = blake2b256(pubkey)`
+- Val declarations: `val h = blake2b256(pubkey)`
-- if-then-else clause: `if (x > 0) 1 else 0`
+- If-then-else clause: `if (x > 0) 1 else 0`
-- collection literals: `Coll(1, 2, 3, 4)`
+- Collection literals: `Coll(1, 2, 3, 4)`
-- generic high-order collection operations: `map`, `filter`, `fold`, `exists`, `forall`, etc.
+- Generic high-order collection operations: `map`, `filter`, `fold`, `exists`, `forall`, etc.
-- accessing fields of any predefined types: `box.value`
+- Accessing fields of any predefined types: `box.value`
-- method invocation for predefined types: `coll.map({ x => x + 1 })`
+- Method invocation for predefined types: `coll.map({ x => x + 1 })`
-- function invocations (predefined and user defined): `proveDlog(pubkey)`
+- Function invocations (predefined and user defined): `proveDlog(pubkey)`
-- user defined function declarations: `def isProven(pk: GroupElement) = proveDlog(pk).isProven`
+- User defined function declarations: `def isProven(pk: GroupElement) = proveDlog(pk).isProven`
-- lambdas and high-order methods: `OUTPUTS.exists { (out: Box) => out.value >= minToRaise }`
+- Lambdas and high-order methods: `OUTPUTS.exists { (out: Box) => out.value >= minToRaise }`

 #### Data types